 Don't you just want to drag your fingers across the surface?

-We've rolled out a limited release of Sea Pearl, but the response from customers has been huge.
+When we originally rolled Sea Pearl finish out as a limited release the response from customers was huge.
 When they see a sample they have to keep rubbing their hand back and forth over it because they can’t believe the texture.

 As one told me, “It’s so soft and velvety, you just want to lay on.”